Observation of forward neutron multiplicity dependence of dimuon acoplanarity in ultraperipheral Pb-Pb collisions at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

+Figure~\ref{fig:coreAlphaSpec} shows a direct comparison between data and model calculations for the $\alpha$ distributions with $\alpha < 0.008$ in all the reported neutron multiplicity classes.
+The $\alpha$ distribution is clearly observed to broaden in the high neutron multiplicity class.
+The QED calculation, incorporating a $b$ dependence of the initial photon \pt, can describe the $\alpha$ distributions reasonably well while \textsc{STARlight} fails to describe the data.

-A rapidity dependence of the $\alpha$ distribution is also investigated for $0\Pn 1\Pn$, $0\Pn X\Pn$ and $1\Pn X\Pn$ classes (\suppMaterial{}) for dimuon rapidity in the same or opposite hemisphere corresponding to higher neutron multiplicities.
-In the $0\Pn X\Pn$ class, the tail contribution in the same rapidity hemisphere with $X\Pn$ is significantly larger than that in the opposite rapidity hemisphere, suggesting contributions from different higher-order processes that correlate with the dimuon pair production.
+A rapidity dependence of the $\alpha$ distribution is also investigated for $0\Pn 1\Pn$, $0\Pn X\Pn$ and $1\Pn X\Pn$ classes (\suppMaterial{}) for dimuon rapidity in the hemisphere containing larger (smaller) neutron multiplicity.
+In the $0\Pn X\Pn$ class, the tail contribution in the rapidity hemisphere with $X\Pn$ is significantly larger than that in the rapidity hemisphere with zero neutrons, suggesting contributions from different higher-order processes that correlate with the dimuon pair production.
 However, no rapidity dependence is observed for the $\MeanAlphaCore$ values extracted from the fits using Eq.~(\ref{eq:LOHOfun}).
-This confirms the expectation that the $\MeanAlphaCore$ is dominated by leading-order $\GGMuMu$ scatterings.
+This is consistent with the expectation that the $\MeanAlphaCore$ is dominated by leading-order $\GGMuMu$ scatterings and illustrates that the employed core functional form is robust.

 In Fig.~\ref{fig:meanAlphaAndMassvsNeuNum} (lower), the average invariant mass $\MeanMass$ of all muon pairs passing the selection criteria, is shown as a function of the neutron multiplicity.
 A clear neutron multiplicity dependence of $\MeanMass$ is observed, with the $\MeanMass$ value measured in $X\Pn X\Pn$ events being larger than that in $0\Pn 0\Pn$ events with a significance exceeding 5 standard deviations.
-As the muon pair invariant mass is largely determined by the initial photon energy, this observation suggests that the energy of the photons involved in UPCs is on average larger in collisions with smaller $b$, a conclusion similar to that previously drawn for the initial photon \pt.
+This trend of $\MeanMass$ can be qualitatively described by both model calculations.
+As the muon pair invariant mass is largely determined by the initial photon energy, this observation suggests that the energy of the photons involved in UPCs is, on average, larger in collisions with smaller $b$, a conclusion similar to that previously drawn for the initial photon \pt.